kindone/cppproptest/README.md

 ## Property-based testing

-Property-based testing originated from [QuickCheck](https://en.wikipedia.org/wiki/QuickCheck) of Haskell.
+Many property-based testing frameworks derive from [QuickCheck](https://en.wikipedia.org/wiki/QuickCheck) in Haskell.
-Its basic idea is to quickly prove a theorem, as the name suggests.
+Its basic idea is to quickly prove a theorem, as the name 'QuickCheck' suggests.
-You can define an abstract property of the system under test, letting the test framework prove or disprove the property with massive input combinations.
+You can define an abstract property of a component, and let the test framework prove or disprove the property by feeding in massive input combinations.

+This approach is often said to be somewhere in the middle of static analysis and dynamic analysis.
+Software integrity and defects can be validated in definitive fashion, as in static code analysis, but by actually running the code, as in dynamic code analysis.

 A property is in the form of function `(Input0, ... , InputN) -> bool` (or `(Input0, ... , InputN) -> void`)